frenchytheasian/better_glosa_sim/README.md

 python runner.py
 ```

+### Options

+[--intersections] int: Number of intersections to include in the simulation
+[--seed] int: Seed for the randomization
+[--distance_between] int: Distance between all of the stoplights
+[--filename] str: The name of the network files
+[--nogui] bool: Whether or not to run the simulation without the gui

 ## Viewing Output

 ```bash
 python graph.py
 ```

 ## For class

 The file "project.py" contains the code I wrote to run the program for my project